duartepinto/serverless-iot/README.md

   git checkout 0.7.7 && \
   cd ..
 ```
-2. Initiate a docker swarm
+2. Initiate a docker swarm.
+In some cases, the flag _--advertise-addr_ might be needed to specify the advertised address.
 ```
 $ sudo docker swarm init
 ```
-In some cases, the flag _--advertise-addr_ might be needed to specify the advertised address.

 3. Deploy faas and remove unnecessary functions that come preinstalled.
 ```
-$ sh sudo ./deploy_faas.sh
+$ sudo ./deploy_faas.sh
 ```

 4. Continue instalation process process for [IoT swarm](#inst_swarm_local) or [Cloud swarm](#inst_swarm_cloud)